-Born James (“Jimmy”) Lawrence Slattery in Long Island, Darling spent her childhood idolizing Old Hollywood.
-Inspired by the platinum-blonde hair and glamour of the 1940s and 1950s, Darling yearned to be a famous actress.
+Born in Long Island, Darling spent her childhood idolizing Old Hollywood.
+She was inspired by the platinum-blonde hair and glamour of the 1940s and 1950s and yearned to be a famous actress.

 As she grew into adulthood, Darling secretly felt more comfortable as a woman.
 In the evenings, she would leave her home in Long Island for the excitement of Manhattan.
 There she could change her identity, socializing in the city’s gay scene dressed to the nines.
 This was in 1950s New York, a time that was extremely dangerous for those challenging gender norms.

 At the young age of 29, Darling died of lymphoma.
 Her funeral was a star-studded event with Gloria Swanson saluting the coffin.
-The famous photo series “Candy Darling on her Deathbed” by Peter Hujar was taken while she was on her deathbed, posing in full hair and makeup.
+The famous photo series “Candy Darling on her Deathbed” by Peter Hujar was taken while she was in the hospital, posing in full hair and makeup.